pixelsdb/pixels/pixels-turbo/README.md

 Currently, we only support AWS Lambda.
 So `pixels-lambda-worker` is the only option.
 More platform integrations will be provided in the future.

 After that, start Trino and run queries.
-Pixels will automatically push the queries into the serverless workers when the Trino cluster is too busy to processing the new coming queries.
+Pixels will automatically push the queries into the serverless workers when Trino is too busy to process the new coming queries.